from-explore/Porto/README.md

 <a id="Exceptions"></a>
 ## B : Exceptions

 `Exceptions` are classes the handles errors, and helps developers debug their code in a more efficient way.

 #### Principles:
 - Exceptions can be thrown from anywhere in the application.
-- Exceptions SHOULD be created inside the Containers, however general Exceptions SHOULD be created inside an Exception folder on the Port layer.
+- Exceptions SHOULD be created inside the Containers.
+However, general Exceptions SHOULD be created the Port layer.